 The objective of mass digitisation is to

-- release state departments from the obligation to keep paper archives, thus speeding up the process of their migration to totally electronic operating environment.
+- release state departments from the obligation to keep paper archives, thus speeding up the process of their migration to a totally electronic operating environment

 Only the storage format of documents will change

-After digitisation, the original printed documents will be destroyed, which is why the National Archives of Finland has specified the requirements for destroying the documents.
+After digitisation, the original printed documents will be destroyed, which is why the National Archives of Finland has specified the requirements for digitisation process enabling disposing the analogue manifestations.
 The specification of requirements ensures that the official documents included in the national cultural heritage and the information contained in them are preserved, which is the statutory task of the National Archives of Finland.

 For further information, please contact